whtswrng/observability-tomas-gold/README.md

 ### Usage

 1. **Front-End Application**: The front-end application can be accessed at `http://localhost:5173`.
-2. **API Endpoints**: The backend services expose various endpoints for metrics and logs (more info below)
+2. **API Endpoints**: The backend services expose various endpoints for metrics and events (more info below)

 ## Before deploying to production